MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-sign-in.md

 ## Power BI accounts

 Before you can sign in to Power BI, you need an account.
 There are two ways to get a Power BI account.
-Your organization can purchase Power BI licenses for its employees, or individuals can sign up for [free trials or personal licenses](../fundamentals/service-self-service-signup-for-power-bi.md).
+Your organization can purchase Power BI licenses for its employees or individuals can sign up for [free trials or personal licenses](../fundamentals/service-self-service-signup-for-power-bi.md).
 This article covers the first scenario.

 ## Sign in for the first time